spruceUI/spruceOSNightlies/README.md

 **The nightly version does not have an official wiki, the main spruce wiki is being updated currrently and so it is extremely useful for basic questions about the nightly builds**

-**There are often small differences such as pico8 needing the 'pico_64' file as well.**

 🚨 **Warning** 🚨

-This repository is automatically generated as part of our nightly builds.
+- This repository is automatically generated as part of our nightly builds.
 It contains experimental and potentially unstable versions of our software.

-As of May, 2025 these build are targeted towards the Miyoo A30, Miyoo Flip, Trimui Brick and Smart Pro.
-The same SD card can be used for all of these devices, simply swap the card over and it will work!
+- As of January, 2026 these build are targeted towards the Miyoo A30, Miyoo Flip, Miyoo Mini Flip, Trimui Brick and Trimui Smart Pro, Trimui Smart Pro S.

+- The same SD card can be used for all of these devices, simply swap the card over and it will work!

-Interested in being a tester?
+- Interested in being a tester?
 To provide feedback and speak with the development team please join our Discord server by clicking on the image below or using [this link](https://discord.gg/KjR5uMQQt9)

 [![spruce logo](https://github.com/user-attachments/assets/ee3ce8fa-87f2-455a-adf6-c071f7ce4e7a)
 ](https://discord.gg/KjR5uMQQt9)

 ## **MIYOO FLIP USERS PLEASE USE [THIS](https://github.com/spruceUI/spruceOS/releases/download/flip0.0/miyoo355_fw.img) FIRMWARE**

-**IMPORTANT UPDATE** Sep.
+## **IMPORTANT UPDATE** Sep.
 19 2025: We have updated the suggested Miyoo FW version!

-It is now the same as that used by CarlOS.
-This allows you to switch between them without needing to update your FW.
+## **DEVICE FIRMWARE** All supported devices have a built in firmware updater app.
+Check the Apps Section to see if your device needs to be updated!

 ### To update FW on the Flip:
 - Copy and paste [this .img file](https://github.com/spruceUI/spruceOS/releases/download/flip0.0/miyoo355_fw.img) onto the root of a fat32 card (blank is best!).